Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Finite Population Means and Ratios

-In Sect.~\ref{sec_illu_thm}, we present real-life situations in which ratio estimation is useful, while illustrating the theoretical results of Theorem~\ref{thm-main}.
+In Section~\ref{sec_illu_thm}, we present real-life situations in which ratio estimation is useful, while illustrating the theoretical results of Theorem~\ref{thm-main}.
 First, in a context of estimation of personal disposable income (PDI) per capita, we show that, when we artificially move an observation, its impact on the estimation grows until it reaches a certain threshold.
-Beyond this threshold, the impact decreases to nothing as the observation converges towards plus or minus infinity.
+Beyond this threshold, the impact decreases to nothing as the observation approaches plus or minus infinity.
 Second, a more traditional Bayesian analysis is made, in which we study the proportion of income spent on food.
 More precisely, we present the posterior distributions, with particular emphasis on the impact of outliers, and we compute various estimates from the posteriors.
-In Sect.~\ref{sec_comparison}, again in a context of finite population sampling, a simulation study is conducted to compare the accuracy of the estimates arising from our model with those of the nonrobust (the model with the normal assumption) and partially robust (the model with the Student distribution assumption) models.
+In Section~\ref{sec_comparison}, again in a context of finite population sampling, a simulation study is conducted to evaluate the accuracy of the estimates arising from our model.
+In all analyses, we compare its performance with those of the nonrobust (the model with the normal assumption) and partially robust (the model with the Student distribution assumption) models.
+As mentioned in Section~\ref{intro}, the model of \cite{1968tiao119} can be viewed as a special case of the partially robust model.
+We therefore omit the comparison with their model.
+In the simulation study, we also consider the following frequentist competitors: the \textit{M}- and \textit{S}- (\cite{rousseeuw1984robust}) estimators.
+R functions that are used for the computations are provided in Section~\ref{sec-supp}.